replaceafill/edx-documentation/en_us/install_operations/source/installation/analytics/install_analytics_prod.rst

 .. note::

    #.
-It expects to find a tracking.log file in the home directory – put an LMS log there before your run this.
+It expects to find a tracking.log file in the home directory – put an LMS log there before you run this.
    #.
 You'll need to manually run the OAuth management command on your LMS system – see below.
    #.
 You may need to do some network config to make sure your machines have the right ports open.
 See below.

-Run the following on a new Ubuntu 12.04 box as a user that has sudo priveleges.
+Run the following on a new Ubuntu 16.04 box as a user that has sudo privileges.

    .. code-block:: bash